Zoë is a therapist and mental health consultant in London. She has almost ten years of therapeutic experience.

-Zoë’s personal experience of transformation, alongside her professional endeavors, enables a warm and compassionate approach to helping you live a happier, healthier life.
+Zoë’s personal experience of transformation, alongside her professional endeavours, enables a warm and compassionate approach to helping you live a happier, healthier life.
 She has a particular interest in overcoming self-defeating thoughts and shame-based belief systems which may get in the way of you fulfilling your potential.

 Zoë is accredited with NCAC (National Counsellor Accreditation Certificate), from SMMGP (Substance Misuse Management Good Practice) and BACP (British Association of Counselling and Psychotherapy).